 Short-term compensated absences are provided based on estimates.
-Long-term compensated absences are provided for based on actuarial valuation, done as per projected unit credit method, as at Balance Sheet date.
-The Company presents the compensated absences as a current liability in the balance sheet wherever it does not have an unconditional right to defer its settlement beyond 12 months after the reporting date.
+Long-term compensated absences are provided for based on valuation, done as per projected unit credit method, as at Balance Sheet date.
+The Company presents the compensated absences as a current liability in the balance sheet wherever lit does not have an unconditional right to defer its settlement beyond 12 months after the ly.
+Share-based payment transactions